 Although today’s global supply chains are productive and efficient in normal conditions, they are so vulnerable to disruption and operational risks, such as demand fluctuation, natural and human-made disasters, that disrupt the flow of materials in supply chains.
 Such risks can disrupt different components of a supply chain and logistics network such as manufacturers, distribution centers, suppliers, and transportation links, which results in a wide range of consequences like the loss of goodwill as well as revenue and productivity reduction.
+In this article, we will discuss how supply chain optimization alleviates the negative effects of these risks.

 The latest example of a global disruptive event is the COVID-19 pandemic which caused long-term supply and demand disruptions.
 This pandemic disrupted the supply chain of 94% of Fortune 1000 companies.
 In addition, many companies, which had geographically concentrated their facilities to save costs, were dramatically disrupted due to long-term lockdowns in their area.
 For example, at least 51,000 and five million companies have Tier 1 and Tier 2 suppliers, respectively, in Wuhan where the COVID-19 was reported for the first time.